rohan-varma/rohan-varma.github.io/_posts/2017-1-30-Neural-Net.md

 [In progress wite-up on neural networks]

+Whats going on whats going on wahts going onnnn
 ### Defining the Learning Problem

 In supervised learning problems, we're given a training dataset that contains pairs of input instances and their corresponding labels.
 For example, in the MNIST dataset, our input instances are images of handwritten digits, and our labels are a single digit that indicate the number written in the image.
 To input this training data to a computer, we need to numerically represent our data.
 Each image in the MNIST dataset is a 28 x 28 grayscale image, so we can represent each image as a vector $ \bar{x} \in R^{784} $.
 The elements in the vector x are known as features, and in this case they're values in between 0 and 255.
 Our labels are commonly denoted as y, and as mentioned, are in between 0 and 9.